german-one/termproc/README.md

 ### **Relevant code:**

+The source files in this repository contain fully functional code that demonstrates how to use the search procedure.
+However, if you intend to use it in your own code, it might be useful to know which essential pieces of code you need to include.

 | **File** | **Code of interest** | **Value of interest** |
 | :--- | :--- | :--- |
 | `*.bat` | *`TermPid`* macro defined in the `:init_TermPid` routine | the errorlevel returned by the *`TermPid`* macro is the PID of the hosting terminal (`0` or PowerShell exception if an error occurred) |